Oxford Shirts Defined - What is An Oxford Shirt Vs Dress Shirt

 We recommend going with 100% cotton dress shirts which are lighter, breathable in material, and more versatile but just as sturdy as an oxford shirt.

 To qualify as a dress shirt, a men’s shirt must have buttons down the body of the shirt and have long sleeves and a collar.
-Technically, the Oxford shirt, therefore, qualifies as a dress shirt.
+Technically, the OBCD shirt, therefore, qualifies as a dress shirt.
 However, there are cultural nuances that prevent it from being a true dress shirt.

 The main factor that disqualifies an Oxford shirt from being a true dress shirt is that there are button down collars, which is styling that is considered less formal than a plain collar without buttons.
-This means that it may be considered taboo or un-fashionable to wear the shirt with a tie, to an interview, or to a formal event/workplace.
+This means that it may be considered taboo or un-fashionable to wear the shirt with a tie, wear to an interview, or to a formal event/workplace.

-The second factor is the type of weave.
-An Oxford weave is usually quite a bit heavier than a dress shirt weave, which makes Oxford shirts look less silky and therefore less formal.
 Dress shirts tend to have higher thread count cotton weaves with a softer look and feel.
 Oxfords also frequently come in stripes and patterns, while dress shirts are most commonly in solid colors.

 Read our 18 Best Dress Shirts Review